 It is possible to freeze any cheese without any health risks.
 While this is good to know, it begs the question "is it a good idea to freeze cheese, even though it's possible?"
-The answer to this second question, in general, is no. That's because the quality of most cheese will suffer as a result of freezing.
-To play it safe, the default position on freezing cheese seems to be: don't do it.
+The answer to this question, in general, is no. That's because the quality of most cheese suffers as a result of freezing.
+The default position on freezing cheese for tastiness and texture is: don't do it.
 However, as with any rule, you can find exceptions to this one.
+If your goal is to stop cheeses from spoiling, and texture and flavor are not your main concern, freezing works.

 How Freezing Affects Cheese